ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **How can I best prepare to return to campus?**

-Stay healthy and practice all CDC recommended measures for resisting infection, including but not limited to wearing masks when indoors with others, observe at least six feet of physical distance between yourself and others, etc. Face coverings are required when in all campus buildings, including classrooms, on the UC Santa Cruz campus regardless of vaccination status.
+Stay healthy and practice all CDC recommended measures for resisting infection, including but not limited to wearing face coverings when indoors with others, observe at least six feet of physical distance between yourself and others, etc. Face coverings are required when in all campus buildings, including classrooms, on the UC Santa Cruz campus regardless of vaccination status.
 UCSC’s Student Health Center has plenty of information for you.
 Consider reviewing prevention measures offered by the [Center for Disease Control and Prevention](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/index.html).

 **Is UCSC doing COVID-19 testing for students?**